graeter-group/sith/doc/modules/bash_rsts_doc/extr_dofs.rst

    .. line-block::

-      This tool extract the dofs of a set of xyz files.
-The ouput are files called
-      <xyz file with *pattern*>-dofs.dat, where pattern comes from -f flag.
+      This tool extract the dofs of a set of xyz files using the gaussian tool 'newzmat'.
+The ouput are files called <xyz file with *pattern*>-dofs.dat, where pattern comes from -f flag.

         -f  <xyz files pattern>.
-The code will look for *pattern*.xyz
+The code will look for *<pattern>*.xyz

         -h  prints this message.